 A project of Equal Justice USA (see separate entry below); presents conservative case against the death penalty; quotations page includes comments by L. Brent Bozell III, Abby Johnson, Larry Klayman, Kathryn Jean Lopez, Ron Paul, Ramesh Ponnuru, Jay Sekulow, Michael Steele, and Richard Viguerie

 Death Penalty Information Center

 In-depth information on the death penalty from an abolitionist perspective; website offers reports on innocence and the death penalty, "Killing for Votes," and much more

 Equal Justice USA

-Network of groups in the U.S. and abroad who work to free people who were wrongly convicted of crime and to prevent other wrongful convictions; website includes contact info on member groups and (under "Resources") a legal brief bank and "How You Can Help"
+Network of groups in the U.S. and abroad working to free people who were wrongly convicted of crime and to prevent other wrongful convictions; website includes contact info on member groups and (under "Resources") a legal brief bank and a section on "How You Can Help"

 Anti-death penalty witness by people who have lost family members to murder or execution, people with family members who are on death row or have been executed, and death-row veterans who have been exonerated; many are available as public speakers

 Broad coalition of groups and individuals who work to end the death penalty; website's "Resources" page offers much info

 Men Can Stop Rape